 The Church Green Conservation Area lies just outside of the Kingfisher Shopping Centre at the heart of the old town.
-Enhancements to Church Green are identified as a priority project within the Town Centre Strategy and Policy 30 Regeneration for the Town Centre.
+Enhancements to Church Green are identified as a priority project within the Town Centre Strategy and Policy 31 Regeneration for the Town Centre.
 Proposals to revitalise Church Green, would include the regeneration of St Stephens Church.
 Introducing complementary uses to support its role as the 'traditional heart' of the centre will add to the vibrancy and activity which flows to and from this area.
-Thus reinforcing the 'sense of place' and image of Redditch, complementing the Kingfisher Shopping Centre and acting as a 'draw' between the Kingfisher Shopping Centre.
+Thus reinforcing the 'sense of place' and image of Redditch, complementing the Kingfisher Shopping Centre and acting as a 'draw' between the Kingfisher Shopping Centre and the rest of the Town Centre.